Hakuraku District

 Yoshida appreciated the referral.
 She asked Thackeray what he thought her prospects were.

-"She'll take all the lessons," he said, confidently.
+“She’ll take all the discussions,” he said, confidently.

-A week later, Kimiyo met Thackeray and Michaels at the subway station and told them she'd been to her first lesson.
+A week later, Kimiyo met Thackeray and Michaels at the subway station and told them she’d had her first lesson.

-"So what do you think about Joseph Smith?" asked Thackeray.
+“So, what do you think about Joseph Smith?”
+Thackeray asked.

 "He's an interesting person.
 All those things he did and the satori he had.
 Kind of like Gautama."